rgreminger/tilburg-science-hub/README.md

-# Module: Guide for Reproducible Science and Programming Practices for Research Students
+# Module: Guide for Reproducible Science and Programming Practices for Researchers

 This module is based on a fork of https://pp4rs.github.io/installation-guide, and we would like to acknowledge Lachlan Deer (`@lachlandeer`) as well as the